Riyyi/dotfiles/README.md

 # Dotfiles

-This is a collection of dotfiles and scripts for my i3 setup, previewed below:
+This is a collection of dotfiles and scripts for my i3/bspwm setup, previewed below:

 ![Screenshot](screenshot.png)

+[[Archived](https://github.com/Riyyi/dotfiles/blob/8d8a21166b106bdb06a5b3e48724c9cd930a7e4b/dotfiles.sh)] dotfiles.sh: script to manage dotfiles.

 ### Software: